303dog/makeup-store-app/README.md

 # Styling
 I could spend a LOT of time on this but I decided to keep it simple and not get too distracted by buttons and alignments.
 Most of the alignment is done with CSS Grid.
 It still needs a little responsiveness love too. <3

-# Check It Out
-Ruby Makeup is currently deployed at https://ruby-makeup-85046.herokuapp.com/products